Trivadis/plsql-cop-cli/README.md

 Have also a look at [db\* CODECOP for SQL Developer](https://github.com/Trivadis/plsql-cop-sqldev) if you are interested to check the code quality of PL/SQL code within SQL Developer.
 It’s a free extension.

 db\* CODECOP supports custom validators.
-A validator must implement the `PLSQLCopValidator` Java interface and has to be a direct or indirect descendant of the `PLSQLJavaValidator` class.
+We provide some [example validators in this GitHub repository](https://github.com/Trivadis/plsql-cop-validators).
 You may use these validators as is or amend/extend them to suit your needs.

 ## Examples